MNRCP News: The 2022 funding round is now closed and Letters of Intent are no longer being accepted. Proposals are currently being reviewed.

-Please Note: This was a completely new website for 2016 and user accounts and logins created prior to 2016 will no longer work.
-Please create a new account.
-If you don't receive an email from the website with login instructions within an hour or so of creating your login, please contact firstname.lastname@example.org.
+Please Note: If you have difficulties logging in or create a new user ID and don't receive an email from the website with login instructions within an hour or so of creating your login, please contact firstname.lastname@example.org.

 MNRCP awards competitive grants each year to projects that restore and protect high priority aquatic resources in Maine.
-MNRCP funding rounds are usually announced in June.
-Public agencies, non-profit conservation organizations and municipalities are encouraged to submit a Letter of Intent for eligible restoration and preservation projects.
+MNRCP funding rounds are usually announced in May or June.
+Public agencies, non-profit conservation organizations, tribes, and municipalities are encouraged to submit a Letter of Intent for eligible restoration and preservation projects.
 Interested applicants should follow these steps:

 - Look at the map of MNRCP Regions to determine where your project occurs.
 If you would like to view the MNRCP Regions in Google Earth, or assess the proximity of your proposed project to permitted in-lieu fee impacts, please contact us and we will send the map files.

 - Submit a Letter of Intent through our online form to apply for funding.
-Letters of Intent will be accepted starting in mid-June with a due date of mid-July.
+The 2022 funding round is now closed and Letters of Intent are no longer being accepted for this funding round.

-- Applicants whose proposed projects meet the program’s requirements are invited to submit full proposals.
-To learn more about the additional information requested for full proposals in 2016, follow this link.
+- Applicants whose proposed projects meet the program’s requirements will be invited to submit full proposals.
+To learn more about the additional information requested for full proposals in 2022, follow this link.

 Proposal documents, plans and other project information can be found on the US Army Corps of Engineers Regulatory In-lieu Fee and Bank Information Tracking System (RIBITS) website.
 Filter for the State of Maine and select "Banks & ILF Sites."
 Website URL: https://ribits.usace.army.mil/ribits_apex/f?p=107:2